Robotics-Lab-UCSB/mirai/README.md

 In order to push code, you must create a new branch and send a PR where all checks pass.
 Any pushes directly to `main` will be rejected immediately.
+Additionally, all checks must pass before your PR can be merged.
+Please run `nix flake check` to run all checks and fix any failing ones that may occur.

 We recommend you work in a personal development branch or fork of the repository to avoid losing work.